lnxjedi/awstools/README.md

 # AWSTools
 AWS Tools is a configurable library for integrated management of AWS ephemeral resources.
-Instead of each volume / ec2 instance / rds instance / whatever being defined in a list of resources, AWS Tools focuses on a higher-level abstraction layer for dynamically creating, starting, stopping, etc. resources.
+Instead of each volume / ec2 instance / rds instance / whatever being defined in a list of resources (CloudFormation / Terraform), AWS Tools focuses on a higher-level abstraction layer for dynamically creating, starting, stopping, etc. resources, with integrated DNS updates and support for workflows not readily acheivable by other means.

 ## Status
 `awstools` is an in-progress re-write of 'ruby-awstools', with as yet no usable functionality.